yahoo/OneMobileSDK-playground-ios/Migration Guide.md

 If you are using `PlayerViewController` in XIB file - you have to rename the module from `OneMobileSDK` to `VerizonVideoPartner` - otherwise the class will not be loaded.

 **That's it!**

+## Contact Us

+As always, we highly appreciate, welcome, and value all feedback on this documentation or the VVPSDK in any way, shape, or form.
+If you have any suggestions for corrections, additions, or any further clarity, please don’t hesitate to email the [Video Support Team](mailto:video.support@oath.com).